 Background and Unmet Need:

-Therapeutics based on proteins and peptides are an important class of medicines serving patients most in need of novel therapies.
+Therapeutics based on proteins and peptides are an important class of medicines.
 Recently, approved recombinant protein therapeutics have been developed to treat a wide variety of clinical indications.
 However, most protein and peptide based drugs, in particular those lacking specific chemical modifications (e.g. glycosylation) and under a specific size (molecular mass < 50 kDa), are short-lived when introduced to the bloodstream.
 Therefore, there is a clear need for a method to extend the half-life of protein and peptide based therapeutics that minimally interferes with its pharmacological activity.

 The Innovation

 The groups of Profs.
-Shechter and Fridkin have designed a set of probes capable of extending the half-life of any short-lived drug containing either an amino or mercapto group.
+Shechter and Fridkin have designed a set of probes that could potentially extend the half-life of short-lived drugs containing either an amino or mercapto group.

 The Technology

 The joint teams of Profs.
-Shechter and Fridkin have developed a set of novel probes capable of binding human serum albumin (HSA) with high affinity (Ka = 105), sufficient to turn short-lived molecules into long-lived species in vivo.
-The probes are comprised of long-chain fatty acids (LCFA)-like sulfonated derivatives and are capable of selectively reacting with any drug containing an amino and/or mercapto group (e.g. protein or peptides containing a free lysine or cysteine residue).
-Thanks to the high versatility in ligation sites on the target drug, drug-probe conjugates can be generated that are likely not to interfere with the pharmacological activity of the target drug.
+Shechter and Fridkin have developed a set of novel probes capable of binding human serum albumin (HSA) with high affinity, sufficient to turn short-lived molecules into long-lived species in vivo.
+The probes are comprised of long-chain fatty acids (LCFA)-like sulfonated derivatives and are capable of selectively reacting with a drug containing an amino and/or mercapto group (e.g. protein or peptides containing a free lysine or cysteine residue).
+Thanks to the flexibility in terms of ligation sites on the target drug, drug-probe conjugates can be generated that are not likely to interfere with the pharmacological activity of the target drug.
 Testing done at Profs.
 Shechter’s and Fridkin’s labs demonstrated that all conjugates prepared using these probes exhibited considerably extended in vivo half-lives compared to non-conjugated drugs, and were pharmacologically active.

 Advantages and Applications